bwalk34/ELKstackproject/README.md

 Machines within the network can only be accessed by SSH (Port 22) and HTTP (Port 80)

-Which machine did you allow to access your ELK VM?
-Jump box machine
+I allowed the jump box machine to access the ELK VM.

-What was its IP address?
-10.0.0.5
+IP address is 10.0.0.5

 A summary of the access policies in place can be found in the table below.